-- The first skill is your ability to remain calm in a crisis, remaining strongly connected with who you are at your best and what matters most to you.
+- The first is your ability to remain calm in a crisis, remaining strongly connected with who you are at your best and what matters most to you.
 This gets you through the storms — and when times are calm it expands your ability to influence the world.

 These are the seven skills, capabilities, or competencies of Inner Leadership.
 They are the seven steps to becoming antifragile in a time of change.
 They all help you to become clearer what matters most to you and more able to achieve it.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.